AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 Unfortunately the hype ends abruptly, the initial spike created very little lasting interest.
 I did not achieve true CRITICAL MASS for WaloViz, where users just find it wherever they are without active intervention.

-But that is for later, now let's go over some of of my favorite posts and reposts that got WaloViz to reach those 50 Github stars.
+But that is for later, now let's go over some of my favorite posts and reposts that got WaloViz to reach 50 Github stars.

 ### MDLI